portworx/rancher/README.md

 * In the Name box, enter `Portworx`
 * In the URL box, enter `https://github.com/portworx/rancher`

-Contact us at support@portworx.com if you have any questions.
+Contact us at support@portworx.com or in our [Google Groups](https://groups.google.com/forum/#!forum/portworx) if you have any questions